Using a non-CenturyLink modem

 When we say "bring your own modem" with CenturyLink internet service, this can describe two very different scenarios:

 1. Re-use a CenturyLink modem.
 Maybe you have one on hand from previous service, or maybe you got one from a friend.
-If it's a newer modem and the technology and speed are compatibles with your type of service (DSL vs. fiber, etc.), this is likely to work because it was built and tested for our network.
+If it's a newer modem and the technology and speed are compatible with your type of service (DSL vs. fiber, etc.), this is likely to work because it was built and tested for our network.

 2. Use a non-CenturyLink modem (also referred to as a "third-party modem").
 Please be aware that most third-party modems don't work (or don't work well) because they aren't configured or tested on our network.